 |Best Overall||Chuckit Ultra Ball||

 |Kong Classic Medium||

-The 10 Best Dog Toys in the UK – Reviews & Top Picks 2022
+The 10 Best Dog Toys in the UK

-1. Chuckit Ultra Ball – Best Overall
+1. Chuckit Ultra Ball Dog Toy – Best Overall

 The Chuckit Ultra Ball is a 6cm rubber ball.
 It is compatible with the Chuckit Launcher, which is sold separately, and the rubber material not only makes it possible to throw the balls further, but it means that they bounce on hard surfaces and even float on top of the water.

 The bounce encourages active dogs to leap higher and burn more energy while the buoyancy of the ball ensures that you don’t lose your pup’s favourite toy in the depths of your local pond.
-The ball comes in five sizes, suitable for different sizes of dog breed, and all are coloured orange and blue so that they are more visible and more easily spotted, even in the undergrowth.
+The ball comes in five sizes, suitable for different sizes of dog breeds, and all are coloured orange and blue so that they are more visible and more easily spotted, even in the undergrowth.

 The latest iteration of these balls is durable enough for playing outdoors, but strong chewers will still get through the Chuckit Ultra Ball if left unattended.
-The relatively low cost and decent durability make this the best all round dog toy in the UK.
+The relatively low cost and decent durability make this the all-round best dog toy in the UK.
 A ball may be a simple design, but it is popular with most active dogs and this one adds to the excitement of playtime while offering a little more durability than a standard tennis ball.

 Tennis balls are the classic dog toy.
 They’re conveniently sized for throwing and retrieving, the standard sizes fit in standard ball launchers, and they’re inexpensive.
 These Petface Super Tennis Balls come in a pack of 12: ideal for destructive dogs or if you want a ball for every occasion.
 They are really cheap and easy to use.